joncamfield/championscurriculum/byod.md

 This module aims to introduce some simple tools and methodologies for managing mobile devices in an organisation.

 ### Learning Goals
-* Understand positives/negatives of MDM / BYOD policies
+* Understand positives/negatives of MDM/BYOD policies
 * Exam some common options for simple MDM within an organisation

 ### Assessment Goals